deltamachine/naive-automatic-postediting/new_alg/README.md

 ```

-### 5. Inserting operations into a language pair: separate module approach (under development)
+### 6. Inserting operations into a language pair: separate module approach (under development)

-How to apply postedits to a test file:
+How to apply postedits: run *new_apply_postedits.py* on your test data.

 ##### Usage